Note: You need to be logged into your UCLA email to be able to access and submit through our form.

 Who Can Submit: Only those who have written their manuscript(s) while enrolled as undergraduates at UCLA are eligible to submit to Aleph.
 Authors may submit their undergraduate work up to one year after graduation.

 Acceptable Genres: Aleph accepts academic essays, studies, and critical reviews of recent work (e.g. books, articles, theses, films, performances, etc.).
 Reviews might take the form of an evaluation of a single work, an assessment of multiple works, or a comprehensive survey of the existing literature on a specific topic.
 Aleph is open to considering scholarly submissions that use different mediums (e.g. video or web media) for on-line publication.

-Submission Deadline: The deadline for the 2019-2020 issue is January 19, 2020 at 11:59pm.
+Submission Deadline: The deadline for the 2021-2022 issue is Friday, January 7th, 2022, 11:59 PM PST.
 Works that are received after the deadline will automatically be considered for publication in the following academic year.

 Submission Criteria: Aleph publishes scholarship that persuasively extends or revises the existing research in its subject area.
 Successful papers clearly articulate their arguments and support them with evidence.
 Aleph does not publish previously published material.